umdbrett/INST-377/git/README.md

 - There is an open source project.
 Developer A is the organizer of the project.
 A made a main codebase and recruited other developers who wanted to contribute to the code.
 1,000 people provided their own extensions to A, and A had a hard time reviewing all different kinds of codes.
 	- Git has a mechanism called "fork".
 This allows other developers freely modify a project.
 Once a contributor finishes his or her work, it is possible to make a "pull request" to the project organizer so that the organizer can manage various contributions in a systematic way.
 - Student A was working on a software project.
 She finished two out of three assignments.
 Then she modified something to finish the last part.
 Suddenly, the whole system didn't work.
 It was very hard to go back to the initial state before starting working on the third part.
-	- Similar to the first example, Git keeps track of every code change whenever a user "commitS" his or her changes.
+	- Similar to the first example, Git keeps track of every code change whenever a user "commits" his or her changes.
 It's very easy to go back to a previous state when something breaks.
 	- See [an example](https://github.com/myeong/DCIC-Human-Face/commits/master) of a commit history on Github.

 <a name="products"></a>